danpgomez/qa-git-workshop/README.md

 # QA Git Workshop

-A hands-on workshop to learn Git and have fun!
+A hands-on workshop to learn Git.